cokelito1/Algorithms/CPP/Graph/README.md

 ### Prim Algorithm
 Prim algorithm is useful to get the minimum spanning tree, it has a complexity of O(E + log V) with a fibonacci heap.

+### Dijkstra Algorithm
+The Dijkstra algorithm is useful to get the shortest path from a node to another, it has a complexity of O(E log V)

+### Floyd-Warshall Algorithm
+The Floyd-Warshall algorithm is useful to get all the shortest path between any node in a graph, it has a complexity of O(V^3)

 ### Depth First Search (DFS)
 The dfs algorithm is useful to search a graph following all the path, it has